Kurento/kurento/source/mastering/kurento_architecture.rst

 application logic to the server.
 Reproducing this kind of development experience is the most usual way of using Kurento.
-That is, by locating the multimedia application logic at the server side, so that the specific media pipelines are created using the Kurento Client for your favority language.
+That is, by locating the multimedia application logic at the server side, so that the specific media pipelines are created using the Kurento Client for your favorite language.

 .. note:: In the following sections it is considered that all Kurento handling is done at the server side.
 Although this is the most common way of using Kurento, is important to note that all multimedia logic can be implemented at the client with **Kurento JavaScript Client**.

 Communicating client, server and Kurento
 ----------------------------------------